 Has your manuscript been professionally edited?
 If not, it needs to be.

 You’re feeling psyched about your book cover ideas and completing the interior layout, but has your book been professionally edited?
 (By someone who provides editing services for a living, not a friend or relative.)

-Compass Flower Press and AKA:Publishing provide editorial services of all types, from developmental editing to final proofreading.
-We know how the brain spoils a pair of eyes gets with familiarity of the words after a pass or two, and the fabulous (but terrible) brain’s ability to gloss over mistakes.
-A new editor or reader offers new hope, if he or she has never looked at the story before.
-This means those errors will jump off the page and fill their eyes with a jarring blemish — and their minds with mission of correcting any errors!
+Compass Flower Press and AKA–Publishing provide editorial services of all types, from developmental editing to final proofreading.
+We know how the brain spoils a pair of eyes.
+It gets familiar with the words after a pass or two, and the fabulous (but terrible) brain uses that familiarity to to gloss over mistakes, so the error goes undetected—again!
+A new editor or reader offers new hope if he or she has never looked at the story before.
+This makes those errors jump off the page and fill their fresh eyes with a jarring blemish — and their minds with the mission of correcting any errors!

 Types of book editors:

 - Developmental Editor: A development editor is a person who deals with the overall organization of a book’s manuscript, rather than incremental changes including wording or sentence structure.
 A development editor also addresses reordering entire blocks of text, which sometimes includes reordering entire chapters to provide clarity.
 The edit may also address tone and voice, the addition/subtraction of material, complexity of material and transitions between paragraphs of the book.
 This editing is often the first suggestion from an agent or publisher.

 - Content Editor: A content editor is someone who looks at content (or subject matter) of a book, in addition to its form.
 This person will often recommend substantive corrections to a manuscript, such as those affecting presentation, believability, relevance and so forth.

 - Copyeditor: CEs edit or redact copy in the manuscript submitted by the author in order to correct grammar irregularities and inconsistencies, or correcting punctuation, spelling, tense, usage and style.